-Drivers, whether paid or volunteer, must have a CDL if they operate a vehicle with a gross vehicle weight greater than 26,000 pounds or a vehicle designed to transport 16 or more passengers, including the driver.
+Drivers, whether paid or volunteer, must have a commercial driver's license (CDL) if they operate a vehicle with a gross vehicle weight greater than 26,000 pounds or a vehicle designed to transport 16 or more passengers, including the driver.

 The skills test takes one to two hours and includes a pre-trip inspection and a road test in the type of vehicle you plan to drive.
 The driver is responsible to supply his or her own vehicle.

 If you have experience driving a church bus or large passenger van, you may not have to take the skills test.
 To waive the requirement, you must have a good driving record and document that you have driven the vehicle for a period of at least two years.

 Generally, you will pay $10 to $60 for a four-year CDL, depending on your state.
 Additional fees may be charged for the road skills test.